 Boost your income and career potential with VA education benefits.
 Explore resources like the GI Bill and VA College Toolkit to pay for tuition, find schools, and get career guidance.
 Discover additional financial aid options to support your educational goals today.

-VA education benefits help Veterans, service members, and their qualified family members with needs like paying college tuition, finding the right school or training program, and getting career counseling.
-Learn how to apply for and manage the education and training benefits you’ve earned.
+• VA education benefits assist Veterans, service members, and their qualified family members with college tuition, finding the right school, and career counseling.
+Learn how to apply for and manage the education and training benefits you’ve earned or call 888-442-4551.

-Personalized Career Planning and Guidance, or VA Chapter 36, offers free educational and career guidance, planning, and resources to Veterans and their dependents who are eligible for a VA education benefit.
-Find out more and learn how to apply.
+• Personalized Career Planning and Guidance, or VA Chapter 36, offers free educational and career guidance to Veterans and their dependents eligible for a VA education benefit.
+Learn more about this program and how to apply.

-Going to school after serving in the military provides new opportunities.
-But sometimes, it can also bring challenges.
-Explore the VA College Toolkit to find resources for student Veterans.
+• Going to school after military service can bring new opportunities and challenges.
+Explore the VA College Toolkit for resources tailored to student Veterans.

-GI Bill benefits help you pay for school and cover expenses while you’re training for a job.
-Since 1944, the GI Bill has helped qualifying Veterans and their family members get money to cover all or some of the costs for school or training.
-Learn more about GI Bill benefits and how to apply for them.
+• GI Bill benefits help pay for school and cover expenses during job training.
+Since 1944, the GI Bill has supported qualifying Veterans and their families in covering education and training costs.
+Learn more about GI Bill benefits and how to apply.

-Learn about a range of other VA education benefits that may help you get added GI Bill benefits including alternative programs if you’re a Veteran or a member of the National Guard or Reserve and you’re not eligible for the Post-9/11 GI Bill.
+• Explore additional VA education benefits for added GI Bill support, including programs for Veterans or National Guard and Reserve members who are not eligible for the Post-9/11 GI Bill.

-If you’re the child or spouse of a Veteran or service member who has died, is captured or missing, or is permanently and totally disabled due to a service-connected disability, you may be eligible for the Survivors’ and Dependents’ Educational Assistance program.
-Find out if the program, also called Chapter 35, may be able to help you pay for school or cover expenses while you’re training for a job.
+• If you’re the child or spouse of a deceased, captured, missing, or permanently and totally disabled Veteran due to a service-connected disability, you may qualify for the Survivors’ and Dependents’ Educational Assistance program (Chapter 35).
+Find out how this program can help you pay for school or cover expenses during job training.

 These most-recommended financial resources for Veterans are a great place to start if you are not sure which of the five steps is most important to you today.